nelsondca/AccomodationApplication/README.md

 # AccomodationApplication
 (reminder, the code is incomplete)

 #Overall, this code provides a basic framework for managing accommodation data through a console interface.
-Users can add, delete, and view accommodation records andgenerate a report of all accommodations.
+Users can add, delete, and view accommodation records and generate a report of all accommodations.
 It uses a linked list to store the data and file I/O
 to save and load data between program runs.

 #C module Final Project